getcloudless/getcloudless.com/_posts/2018-10-03-cloudless-on-cloudless.markdown

 $ cldls service-test cleanup service_test_configuration.yml
 ```

-And run this to see if it's working:
+And run this to see if the startup script that I just wrote works:

 ```shell
 $ cldls service-test deploy service_test_configuration.yml